 First, we will import a data file into an Azure Blob Storage container file.

-In order to achieve this, you will be required to create the following:
+To achieve this, you will be required to create the following:

 - An Azure storage container.